-To release select vDisk locks
+To release vDisk locks

 - If a vDisk has a target device lock on it, that target device name appears in the dialog’s list.
-Select one or more target device from the list, then click Remove lock.
+Select one or more target devices from the list, then click Remove lock.
 You can also choose Select All to remove all target device locks on the selected vDisk.

 - Click Close to close the dialog.